adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/about.md

 ![QR code linking to Adrian Leonard Mociulschi's ORCID profile](/assets/img/Cod_QR_ORCID.png){: width="150" }

 The visual code above links to my ORCID identifier.
 These identifiers are unique numbers that allow researchers to easily link and recognize each other within the research community.

+## Contact

+📬 If you wish to connect professionally or follow symbolic updates, you may visit my [LinkedIn profile](https://www.linkedin.com/in/adrian-mociulschi)